Can we find the story of the Assumption of Mary in scripture?

 There’s no account of Mary’s death in scripture.
 The first accounts are found in the apocryphal body of literature called the Transitus Mariae, popular in the Christian churches of the east from the 5th century, which describe the return of the apostles to Jerusalem for Mary’s burial and their discovery that her body was taken up to heaven.
-The writings witness to a early interest in the death of Mary in some parts of the early church.
+The writings attest to a early interest in the death of Mary in some parts of the early church.

-The Roman Catholic church. believing that Mary is “wholly united with her son in the work of salvation” looks to scriptural sources like Paul’s First Letter to the Corinthians–the second reading at Mass for August 15th – to understand Mary’s Assumption.
+The first liturgical celebrations of Mary’s death and assumption to heaven took place in Jerusalem at her tomb (above) on the Mount of Olives about the 5th century.
+The Roman Catholic Church draws her present belief from this early tradition.
+Mary is “wholly united with her son in the work of salvation,” For scriptural support, the church looks to sources like Paul’s First Letter to the Corinthians–the second reading at Mass for August 15th – to understand Mary’s Assumption.

-The church understood the mystery of Mary’s Assumption gradually over time.
-Some factors, like the rise of Gnosticism in the 3rd and 4th centuries, certainly promoted Christian appreciation of this mystery.
-As a world view, Gnosticism promised an escape from the limits of this bodily life through a higher knowledge.
-Human life and creation itself didn’t matter.
-Mary’s Assumption claims they do.
+The church gradually understood the mystery of Mary’s Assumption over time.
+The rise of Gnosticism in the 3rd and 4th centuries certainly promoted appreciation of this mystery.
+As a world view, Gnosticism promised escape from the limits of bodily life through a higher knowledge.
+As a result, human life and creation itself didn’t matter.

 “…the Immaculate Virgin, preserved free from all stain of original sin, when the course of her earthly life was finished, was taken up body and soul into heavenly glory, and exalted by the Lord as Queen over all things, so that she might be the more fully conformed to her Son, the Lord of lords and conqueror of sin and death.”
 The Assumption of the Blessed Virgin is a singular participation in her Son’s Resurrection and an anticipation of the resurrection of other Christians: ‘In giving birth you kept your virginity; in your Dormition you did not leave the world, O Mother of God, but were joined to the source of Life.
-You conceived the living God and, by your prayers, will deliver our souls from death'” Catechism of the Catholic Faith 966
+You conceived the living God and, by your prayers, will deliver our souls from death'” (Catechism of the Catholic Church 966).